fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

 Well, there's one important caveat.
-This is a naïve implementation and in the next post in this series I will discuss in detail the limitations of this naïve approach (hint: it would be better to implement the resolver using [the dataloader pattern](https://github.com/graphql/dataloader)).
+This is a naïve implementation and in the next post in this series I will discuss in detail the limitations of this approach and how it can be improved.
+In a nutshell, this implementation suffers from the [N+1 query problem](https://itnext.io/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a) when a query asks for a list of agents and the authors they represent, so it will have to be implemented using a dataloader.
 While this implementation is not optimal, it works, and we will keep it for the time being.

-One additional thing to point out in case of this resolver is that the return values of the query generated by `sqlc` and the resolver generated by `gqlgen` line up so that we are able to return the result of the query directly as the result of the resolver.
-This is the effect of setting the `omit_slice_element_pointers` option in the `gqlgen.yml` file to true, as discussed above.
-Without this configuration the return value of the resolver expected by `gqlgen` would have been `([]*pg.Author, error)`, and we would have needed to manually convert the slice of values returned from the query to a slice of pointers to these values before being able to return it.

 ### mutationResolver.CreateAgent implementation